 In fact, every time a visitor or a friend came to check on her, they would respond in pidgin by saying, “Madam don travel and we no know when she dey come back.”

-Nevertheless, nemesis caught up with them as there was a policeman on duty in the house next to Oboh’s, who witnessed some unusual movements in and out the residence of the late pilot which would arouse suspicions and investigations when invaders kept telling everyone their rhetoric answer: “Madam no dey house.”
+Nevertheless, nemesis caught up with them as there was a policeman on duty in the house next to Hadiza Oboh’s, who witnessed some unusual movements in and out the residence of the late pilot which would arouse suspicions and investigations when invaders kept telling everyone their rhetoric answer: “Madam no dey house.”

 But the officer would not buy the story.
-Most possibly acting on a tip-off, Police officers and security agents immediately swarmed the house.
+Most possibly acting on a tip-off, police officers and security agents immediately swarmed the house.

 Peter and others were arrested and bundled to the police station in Ikoyi.
 Abdullahi had vanished.
-Interestingly, when they were arrested by the police, no one knew that Oboh was dead and buried in a waste pit.
+Interestingly, when they were arrested by the police, no one knew that Hadiza Oboh was dead and buried in a waste pit.

 They were arrested on charges of stealing and illegally removing property which formed the basis of their investigation.
 Peter told the police that the late pilot had traveled and believed him.

-There was no way to affirm Peter’s story or contact Oboh since in 1998 there were no mobile phones.
+There was no way to affirm Peter’s story or contact Hadiza Oboh since in 1998 there were no mobile phones.

 Manhunt and Arrest